Date: Winter 2011-2012

 searching on the word "pyroprocessing."

 We do not have a general non-technical write-up on pyroprocessing but by searching “nuclear reprocessing” in Wikipedia it gives a general description of the technology and a few links.
-I have also included a few Argonne web-links that may be useful:
+I have also included an Argonne web-links that may be useful:

 A general but more technical paper on pyroprocess development for the IFR is also attached.